PeterSYoo/doodlezilla-nextjs-tailwind/README.md

 const { ref, inView } = useInView();
 ```

-The useInView hook is used to track whether the element with the ref prop is in view.
-The inView variable is a boolean value that is true when the element is in view and false when it is not.
+The `useInView` hook tracks whether the element with the `ref` prop is in view.
+The `inView` variable is a boolean value that is `true` when the element is in view and `false` when it is not.

 ```js
 useEffect(() => {